Our History 208 Years!

 2008: Tom Longboat 100th Anniversary run.
 New showcase for Maple Division.
 New office / annex attached to 101 year old Exhibit Hall.
 Stone gates refurbished.
 New stone flowerbed – gully.
 SEVEC students.

 2011: 200th Edition of the Williamstown Fair; hosted the International Cockshutt Summer Show; Royal Canadian Legion (Lancaster) erected 2 new flag poles at the Stone Gates on John Street; 1st Heritage Carriage Drive with Historical cutters & sleighs in the Meeting Place and a Farmer’s Market in the Sir John Johnson Building; new stone Main Gates on Warren Street; gate admission was raised to $10 daily and a $20 for a weekend pass; participated in the 1812 Reenactment weekend; new entrance off the Johnson Road.
 New shelving in exhibit hall.
 18 Past Presidents of the Fair were recognized during Opening Ceremonies and at the Annual Banquet.
+Oxen and wagon made their 1st appearance on the grounds.

 2012: BiCentennial Celebrations.
 Second Heritage Carriage Drive with antique agricultural machinery on display and a farmers market.
 Rare breeds tent.
 New sugar shanty.
 New horse judging booth for English ring.
 Heritage Homecoming Weekend featuring a heritage ball, heritage parade and family picnic with games.
+Carol Anne Meaghan, CTV/CJOH Co-Anchor of the evening newscast officially opened the fair.
+Held a very popular Friday Night ‘Ceilidh’.
+BiCentennial Song winners were Brian and Elizabeth Caddell.
+New this year was the ‘Scarecrow in the Dell’.

 2013: Great Raisin River Foot Race celebrated its 35th Anniversary.
 Glengarry County 4-H Association was recognized on centre stage to celebrate the 100th Anniversary of 4-H in Canada.
 Refurbished cattle barns; expanded Tug of War; upgraded north parking lot lighting; enlarged Harvest Market Garden; formed Memorial Committee; established Kirsty’s Garden in memory of Kirsty MacLeod.
+Last year for the Great Raisin River Foot Race to start and end of the fairgrounds.

 2015: New features were the Extreme Cowboy Race and Farmers Olympics.
 The South Glengarry Volunteer Firemen acted as 1st Responders.
 Celebrated 150th Anniversary of the Canadian Flag and the 75th Anniversary of the Glengarry Holstein Club.